Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Introduction

 \section{Introduction}

-Unmanned aerial vehicles (UAVs), ranging from small commercial quadcopters to advanced defense platforms, have emerged as transformative technologies in modern defense and security operations.
-The rapid proliferation of UAV technology has significantly reshaped the dynamics of modern warfare, offering versatile and cost-effective tools for state and non-state actors in intelligence gathering, targeted strikes, and electronic warfare \cite{Wang2021a,Khawaja2022}.
-The capability of adversaries to deploy inexpensive drones, often in coordinated swarms, has introduced significant challenges for traditional defense systems, which struggle to efficiently engage multiple simultaneous threats \cite{Shakhatreh2019,Sherman2025}.
-This tactical asymmetry was vividly demonstrated in recent conflicts, where low-cost UAV forced defenders to expend disproportionately costly resources on interception measures, thereby highlighting the widening economic disparity in UAV-based warfare.
-Despite extensive research efforts and substantial defense investments, current counter-UAV (C-UAV) technologies exhibit critical limitations.
-Kinetic solutions, including artillery and missile interceptors, are effective against isolated drone threats but rapidly become unsustainable in swarm scenarios due to limited ammunition, high operational costs, and significant risks of collateral damage \cite{Sherman2025}.
-Direct energy solutions, such as high-energy lasers, offer precise targeting capabilities; however, their operational effectiveness is strongly constrained by atmospheric conditions, environmental interference, and line-of-sight requirements \cite{Javed2024}.
-Moreover, both kinetic and laser-based systems inherently engage targets sequentially, limiting their scalability against coordinated swarms \cite{Newsrael2025}.
-Non-kinetic methods, including radio-frequency jamming and spoofing, are increasingly challenged by UAVs equipped with autonomous navigation and robust anti-jamming countermeasures \cite{Branco2025}.
+Unmanned aerial vehicles (UAVs), ranging from small commercial quadcopters to advanced military platforms, have become important tools in modern defense and security operations.
+Their rapid proliferation has reshaped contemporary warfare by providing state and non-state actors with versatile and cost-effective capabilities for surveillance, targeted strikes, and electronic warfare \cite{Khawaja2022, Wang2021a}.
+In particular, the use of inexpensive UAVs, often in coordinated swarms, poses a major challenge to traditional defense systems, which are not well suited to engaging many simultaneous threats \cite{Shakhatreh2019}.
+Recent conflicts have further highlighted this asymmetry, as defenders are often forced to use disproportionately expensive interception measures against low-cost drones.

+Despite significant research efforts and defense investments, existing counter-UAV (C-UAV) technologies still face important limitations.
+Kinetic approaches, such as artillery and missile interceptors, can be effective against isolated targets, but they become costly, ammunition-limited, and operationally inefficient in swarm scenarios, while also increasing the risk of collateral damage \cite{Sherman2025}.
+Directed-energy systems, such as high-energy lasers, provide precise engagement capabilities, but their effectiveness is strongly limited by atmospheric conditions, environmental interference, and line-of-sight constraints \cite{Javed2024}.
+In addition, both kinetic and laser-based systems are inherently sequential in operation, which limits their scalability against coordinated swarms \cite{Newsrael2025}.
+Non-kinetic methods, including radio-frequency jamming and spoofing, are also becoming less reliable as UAVs increasingly employ autonomous navigation and anti-jamming countermeasures \cite{Branco2025}.